Piss Off, Aristotle

 Now that we’ve met Bob, let’s go over how to change a habit.
 I already gave a hint pointing to what step one of permanent habit change is.
 So let’s begin with step 1.

 There are countless habits you could change.
 Bob changing his coffee habits for instance.
 Spending too much time watching TV.
 Too much phone time.
 Cracking your knuckles.
+Grinding your teeth Eating the absolute worst foods for your teeth and health just cuz you’re bored.
 Grinding your teeth.
 Smoking.
 Yelling at your cat for doing cat things.

 Dammit Pringles, Not again!